 This is the “I trust you to take this off of my plate” step.
 If you haven't started the process of delegating a particular process, you may not even be able to believe this is doable.
 I am here to tell you it is.
 And I promise that someday down the road, you are going to look back on the days when you were the only one doing this process.

-How to delegate tasks effectively is a skill set that anyone can learn.
-You have to be willing, and you have to want your business to grow.
+Anyone can learn to delegate tasks effectively.
+You just have to be willing and want your business to grow.

 Want to learn more about effective delegation?